A subsystem is a self-contained module within a larger system.

 Point-of-care testing (POCT) is a rapidly expanding segment of

-management.
-This expansion is driven by an increasingly diverse
+the healthcare industry.
+This expansion is driven by an

 Some of the biggest challenges for designing battery operated,